Written by

 Choosing the right online teaching software for your school or classroom is essential.

-If you're still using pen and paper to keep track of student grades and assignments, it's time to consider switching to a more efficient system.
+If you’re still using pen and paper to keep track of student grades and assignments, it’s time to consider switching to a more efficient system.
+Additionally, there are many free online tools available that can enhance teaching practices without straining the budget.

 Here are some things to look for when choosing an online learning management system: